 To create an alert you will need to Sign In to LibrarySearch.
-Complete your search and select Save search which can be found at the bottom of the left hand column.
+Complete your search and select Save search which can be found at the top of the left hand column.
 Enter a ‘Search name’ to define your search.
 Select Save & alert and enter an email address that you would like new results sent to.

 Alternatively you can set up alerts for previously saved searches by going to My Library Account, the Searches tab, selecting Saved searches & alerts and selecting Update.

 To view your saved searches and alerts, Sign In to LibrarySearch and go to My Library Account.
-Select the Searches tab and select Save searches & alerts.
+Select the Searches tab and select Saved searches & alerts.
 Here you can click on Update to edit the alert, for example changing the email address they will be sent to, and Delete any alerts that you no longer require.

 Creating a tag allows you to organise items together under an appropriate heading or ‘tag’, for example organising items into groups of similar titles, similar subject areas or texts relevant to a particular year group/course.